hardik-kr/Real-Time-Scorecard-Simulation/ReadMe.md

 Note:- 1) As all the commmentary of all the matches is producing in the real time and also the scorecard is computing after every commmentary
-       2) So therefore the RUNNING time COMPLEXITY of this program is very high
-       3) Whole Program will take a running time of approximately 45 min to 60 min.